Best Medium Alternatives in 2026

 Pricing

-Fika is free to start and only charges a platform fee when you earn from paid subscribers.
-Fika's fees use a sliding scale of 10%–7%, meaning that the more subscribers you have, the more you keep of what you earn.
+Fika is free to start.
+The platform only charges a fee when you start earning from paid subscribers.
+Fika's fees work on a sliding scale of 10%–7%, meaning that the more subscribers you have, the more you keep of what you earn.
+Use this calculator to calculate roughly how much you can earn from Fika.

 2. Substack: newsletter-first publishing and social media platform

-Substack is a well-known Medium alternative for writers who want to create a paid newsletter.
-It combines publishing, email delivery, and a growing network of readers and creators in one place that reminds some of every other social media platform.
+Substack is a well-known platform and Medium alternative for writers who want to create paid newsletters.
+It combines publishing, email delivery, and a growing network of readers and creators in one place that reminds some people of every other social media platform.

 Features